With the recent outbreak of COVID-19 (Coronavirus), we are providing information regarding the transmission, symptoms and the disease itself.

 - Dry hands with a paper towel in public bathrooms.

-- At home wash hand towels frequently, sick people should have their own towels.
+- At home wash hand towels frequently, sick people should have their own towels and should be isolated to one area of the residence.

 - Disinfect frequently touched surfaces.